3 Ways to Use Digital Tools for Senior Care Communities Right Now

 In this post, I share three fundamental ways the experience is different as we adjust to life during the pandemic — and what your facility can do to change along with the times.

-Senior living facilities must capitalize on digital channels to give prospective residents a sense of the onsite experience, beginning with the use of virtual property tours.
+Senior care communities must capitalize on digital channels to give prospective residents a sense of the onsite experience, beginning with the use of virtual property tours.
 But that’s not all: Senior care facilities need to become better visual storytellers — period.
 This means sharing photos, short videos and opportunities to take virtual tours everywhere a prospective resident finds you online — including your website, social media channels and Google My Business (GMB) listings.

 Baby Boomers, like younger generations, have largely embraced digital, with 68% owning a smartphone and 60% using social media, especially Facebook.
 Additionally, the decision regarding senior care often includes adult children of seniors, who are even more active online.
 Virtual tours — either via video or photographs — are an effective tactic for digital storytelling, especially as brands limit the number of non-residents onsite.

-2 Address Senior Living Facilities Safety Issues
+2 Address Senior Care Communities Safety Issues

 Unfortunately, COVID-19 has had a significant negative impact on a number of nursing homes and other long-term care facilities.
 According to The New York Times, more than 40% of all COVID-19 deaths in the U.S. are linked to nursing homes.
 This kind of data is more than sobering — it also creates fear amongst residents, caregivers and families.
 At the same time, the general population is now more aware of the measures that need to be put in place to protect loved ones.
 Senior care facilities have responded with stronger virus control protocols including testing, social distancing, hand washing, increased sanitization and the uniform use of safety masks.
 Senior care facilities also need to:

 - Listen: Use regular surveys to gauge how residents and their families are feeling about the COVID-19 measures in place.
-Question can include: “How confident are you in our new health and safety protocols?”, “How effectively have we communicated regarding your loved one?” and “What could we do better to keep you or your family member safe?”
+Questions can include: “How confident are you in our new health and safety protocols?”, “How effectively have we communicated regarding your loved one?” and “What could we do better to keep you or your family member safe?”
 Have them rate their answers on a scale of 1-5, with one being lowest.

 Additionally, it’s important to monitor feedback such as posts made on your Facebook wall, private messages and Google reviews.
 This kind of data complements your formal surveys with more real-time insight.
 And, be sure to act on what you hear.
 Now is the time to respond quickly when a negative issue surfaces through formal surveys and other feedback such as social posts.

-3 Combat Isolation in Senior Living Facilities
+3 Combat Isolation in Senior Care Communities

 The mass lockdown that occurred across the U.S. as the pandemic spread took a toll on the mental health of the general population.
 Back in April, 72% of Americans surveyed by Newsweek said they would hit a mental breaking point if stay-at-home restrictions continued into June.